About Gottman Couples Therapy

 Share Fondness and Admiration: The antidote for contempt, this level focuses on the amount of affection and respect within a relationship.
 (To strengthen fondness and admiration, express appreciation and respect.)

-Turn Towards: State your needs, be aware of bids for connection and turn towards them.
+Turn Towards: State your needs, be aware of bids for connection and respond to (turn towards) them.
 The small moments of everyday life are actually the building blocks of relationship.

 The Positive Perspective: The presence of a positive approach to problem-solving and the success of repair attempts.